 - The episode "Challenge of the Samurai".

 - Oshawott/Mijumaru and Dewott/Futachimaru, who have both appeared in the anime as of the latest episode in Japan, have their origins in samurai.
-(More blatant in Dewott than in Oshawott.)
-Ash even gets an Oshawott-fans are hoping it will finally avert the trend of water-type starters never evolving.
+(More blatant in Dewott than in Oshawott, though) Ash even gets an Oshawott of his own.
+Fans are hoping it will finally avert the trend of water-type starters Ash owns never evolving.

 - Lupin III creator Monkey Punch wanted a more Japanese character for his ensemble.
 Enter Goemon Ishikawa XIII...